HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/index.md

 To opt in and install DX v9.5, refer to the following instructions:

 !!!note
-    Installation Manager should not be running when installing DX v9.5 with the CF upgrade.
+    Make sure that Installation Manager is not running when installing DX v9.5 with the CF upgrade.

 - **For Unix/Linux:** Pass the install_95 parameter to the command to upgrade the Portal profile.
 	From the <profile_root>/PortalServer/bin/ directory